Global-Health-Engineering/mushroom-substrate-mixer-and-portioner/README.md

 # Overview

-This is the directory for the bachelor's thesis of Peter Siegenthaler (psiegenthale@ethz.ch), named "Product Development of a Substrate Mixer and Portioning Device" conducted at the Global Health Engineering research group at ETH Zurich.
+This is the directory for the bachelor's thesis of Peter Siegenthaler (psiegenthale@ethz.ch), named "**Product Development of a Substrate Mixer and Portioning Device**" conducted 2026 at the Global Health Engineering research group at ETH Zurich.
 The folder contains a structure for generated data with guidance on how to store raw and derived data.

 # Directories & Files